 You usually have a course of several cycles of treatment over a few months.
 Each cycle of TC takes 21 days (3 weeks).
 On the first day of each cycle, you will have docetaxel and cyclophosphamide.
 You will then have no chemotherapy for the next 20 days.

 At the end of the 21 days, you will start your second cycle of TC.
-You will usually have between 4 and 6 cycles.
-Your doctor or nurse will tell you the number of cycles you are likely to have.
+You will usually have up to 4 cycles.
+Your doctor or nurse will tell you the number of cycles you will have.

 We explain the most common side effects of this treatment here.
 We also include some less common side effects.
 You may get some of the side effects we mention, but you are unlikely to get all of them.